 - Engage and train community scientists across northern Ontario.

 - Stimulate knowledge sharing through workshops, guided hikes and events.

 Ontario Nature supports Free Prior and Informed Consent from Indigenous peoples for projects that may affect the lands they own, occupy or otherwise use, as set forth by the United Nations Declaration on the Rights of Indigenous Peoples.

-The boreal forest region is one of the world’s largest ecosystems, reaching across Russia and northern North America.
+The boreal forest region is one of the world’s largest ecosystems, reaching across the northern parts of Asia, Europe and North America.
 On this continent, it stretches from Labrador through Quebec and Ontario and west to Alaska.
 This represents 5.9 million square kilometres – about 25% of the land area of North America!

-Protection and careful management of Ontario’s boreal forest region are important because:
+Protection and careful management of Ontario’s northern ecosystems are important because they:

 - Provide habitat for millions of migratory songbirds, shorebirds and waterfowl, wide-ranging boreal caribou, populations of wolf and moose, and an abundance of fish like lake trout, northern pike, and pickerel.

 - Provide habitat for species at risk.